What To Eat

 Concession stand food is a pricey investment and Petco Park is no exception.
 Eating at the ballpark is not for the faint of heart (or thin of bank account).
 Where Petco Park shines is in selection.
 You would need season tickets to try every single delicious offering inside the stadium.
 Each level is gemmed with ballpark classics. gourmet delicacies and recreations of local San Diego neighborhood favorites.

-Here are our recommendations for the best food at Petco Park.
-(View all concessions.)
+Here are our recommendations for the best food you must try at Petco Park.
+(View all food & drink vendors

-- Grilled hot dog (come on, its a baseball game) – now with meat by local Tarantino Gourmet Sausage company.
+- Padres hot dog aka Friar Frank (after all, its a baseball game) – now with meat by local Tarantino Gourmet Sausage company.
 For the more adventurous, seek out a local TJ-style Barrio Dogg (Sect 204)

-- Tri-tip sandwich at Seaside Market.
-Also known as “Cardiff Crack,” in reference to the location of the original Seaside Market (Cardiff, CA, 25 miles north of Petco Park stadium) and in reference to the highly addictive crystal rock form of cocaine.
-The tender marinated Tri-Tip is also available in sandwich format on brioche bun with housemade BBQ sauce slightly edged out the almost-as-delicious Tri-Tip Nachos so don’t hesitate to go for those if that’s your thing.
+- Tri-tip Nachos at Seaside Market.
+Made with what San Diegans know as “Cardiff Crack,” a nod to the location of the original Seaside Market (Cardiff, CA, 25 miles north of Petco Park stadium) and to the highly addictive crystal rock form of cocaine.
+The tender marinated Tri-Tip is also available in sandwich format on brioche bun with housemade BBQ sauce if that’s your thing.

 If you’ve got time before or after the game, here are the best places to eat around the ballpark.
 Also make sure you know everything you can bring in to the stadium from outside.

 Make the most of events and baseball games at San Diego's Petco Park.
 Join the conversation (@PetcoParkSD) or contact us about info posted on this website.
 For tickets and stadium experience inquiries, contact the Padres at 619–795–5000.